WebAssembly/rounding-mode-control/proposals/rounding-mode-control/Overview.md

 ## redundants

-The are redundants and simple to implement functions:
+The following functions are redundant and simple to implement:
 ```
 f32.convert_i32_s_ceil
 f32.convert_i32_s_floor